CMPSC-102-Allegheny-College-Fall-2022/08_survey_contact_searching-MilesF25/writing/reflection.md

 the correct order, and then show how the program's control returns to the `contactsearcher` function in the `main` module.

+This function call, calls contactsearcher and gives it the job description and the file.
+The first thing the function does is use an if statement to make sure that a file is given, if it is no file is given, then the program will say no contacts file specified!.
+If it is the correct file then the program will read in the file, then it will use the splitlines function to seperate the emails from the job descriptions.
+Next the program gets the length of the file after using the splitlines function and stores it inside a variable.
+Then it prints a message telling the user that the search will begin.
+If the file is not correct then it print he contacts file does not exist.
+If the file is correct then it will begin the search, the progrma will use the search_for_email_given_job function to find the correct email and job descriptions and it will print them out.

 - `poetry run contactsearcher --job-description "engineer" --contacts-file input/contacts.txt`

 ## Professional Assessment